 Latke this!
-Latkes (also known as fritters or potato pancakes) are served during the eight days of Hanukkah.
-Traditionally, potatoes and oil are the main ingredients in latkes that get fried in loads of oil.
-Our lower-calorie, Zero-Point Butternut Squash Latkes, uses shredded butternut squash rather than the traditional carb-loaded, white potatoes.
-Use a food processor to coarsely shred the butternut squash and save lots of time.
-Rather than oil for frying the latkes, olive oil cooking spray is used to coat the frying pan.
-Keep spraying between batches of Zero-Point Butternut Squash Latkes.
+Latkes (also known as fritters or potato pancakes) are served during the eight days of the Jewish Festival of Lights, Hanukkah.
+Traditionally, potatoes and oil are the main ingredients.
+The potato pancakes then get fried in loads of oil.
+Our lower-calorie version, Zero-Point Butternut Squash Latkes, uses shredded butternut squash rather than carb-loaded, white potatoes.
+To make the receipe easier, use a food processor to coarsely shred the butternut squash.
+You’ll save lots of time.
+To keep the calories down, use olive oil cooking spray is to coat the frying pan.
+Keep re-spraying between batches of “frying” our Zero-Point Butternut Squash Latkes.

 Butternut Squash Latkes (Fritters)

 Latkes, or potato pancakes, are traditionally served for Hanukkah, the Jewish Festival of Lights.
-They are normally fried to a golden brown.
-Our fritter-version substitutes butternut squash rather than white potatoes and cooking spray instead of oil.
+They are traditionally fried in lots of oil to a crispy, golden brown.
+Our fritter-version substitutes the main ingredient of latkes, potatoes, with butternut squash and uses olive oil cooking spray instead of oil.
 Each latke has zero points or 40 calories each.
 These latkes are chock full of vitamin A which is a healthy vision, teeth, skeletal tissue, and skin.
 Serve with greek yogurt or salsa.

 - 1 egg